internetarchive/openlibrary/CONTRIBUTING.md

 ## Submitting Pull Requests

-* Pull Requests (PRs) should link to the issue they resolve.
+Once you've finished making your changes, submit a pull request (PR) to get your code into Open Library.
 Please take the time to check whether someone has already raised the issue you are solving.
-At the very least PRs should contain enough detail in the description to explain the purpose of the PR; what feature it adds, or problem it solves.
-Please expect PRs without sufficient details to be rejected until an clear description of the benefit is added.
 Thank you for your contributions!

-* When your code is ready for review, please follow our [Pull Request Template](https://github.com/internetarchive/openlibrary/blob/master/PULL_REQUEST_TEMPLATE.md) to close the corresponding Issue.
+Follow these rules when creating a PR:

+1. **Follow the pull request template**: It's easier for a maintainer to reject a PR than it is for them to fill it out for you.
+2. **Make PRs _self-contained_**: They should clearly describe what changes have taken place.
+A reviewer should (for the most part) be able to complete a review without having to look at other issues.
+3. **Resolve all code review (CR) comments**: Treat comments as a todo list.
+Most PRs will require some edits before getting merged, so don't get discouraged if you have to make some changes!
+4. **Reply when resolving CR comments**: When resolving a comment, reply with either "DONE" or "WON'T FIX because ...".
+A reviewer will unresolve a comment if they feel it's necessary.